docker/docs/toolbox/toolbox_install_mac.md

     Successfully removed my-docker-machine
     ```

-3. Remove the Docker Quickstart Terminal and Kitematic from your “Applications” folder.
+3. Remove the Docker Quickstart Terminal and Kitematic from your "Applications" folder.

 4. Remove the `docker`, `docker-compose`, and `docker-machine` commands from the `/usr/local/bin` folder.